A-Hoenig/Project-One/README.md

 ### Known / Fixed Bugs

-* When expanding the browser window the burger icon jump imperceptibily whe passing the 768px screen width media query.
-This is most likely due to the fact that the header element is switched to a different grid spacing and the align-items: center; overrides the burger-label top:; property.
+* When expanding the browser window the burger icon jumps imperceptibily whe passing the 768px screen width media query.
+This is most likely due to the fact that the header element is switched to a different grid spacing and the align-items: center; overrides the burger-label top:; property. -- **SOLVED** by adjusting the percentage sizes of the header grid.

 * on the gallery page when displaying a 2 column grid, the flex property aligning the individual photos leaves a blank slot after the 5th photo. (start of a new div) - **SOLVED**